onap/vnfrqts-requirements/docs/Chapter4.rst

 following sections:

--  **VNF General Security**: This section addresses general security requirements for the VNFs that the vendors will need to address.
+-  **VNF General Security**: This section addresses general security requirements for the VNFs that the VNF provide will need to address.

 -  **VNF Identity and Access Management**: This section addresses security requirements with respect to Identity and Access Management